AdobeDocs/experience-platform.en/help/profile/home.md

 >
 >Data collected through Adobe solutions, including [!DNL Analytics Cloud], [!DNL Marketing Cloud], and [!DNL Advertising Cloud], flows into [!DNL Experience Platform] and is ingested into [!DNL Profile].

-### [!DNL Profile] ingestion metrics
+### Profile ingestion metrics

 Observability Insights allows you to expose key metrics in Adobe Experience Platform.
-In addition to [!DNL Platform] usage statistics and performance indicators for various [!DNL Platform] functionalities, there are specific [!DNL Profile]-related metrics that allow you to gain insight into incoming request rates, successful ingestion rates, ingested record sizes, and more.
-To learn more, begin by reading the [Observability Insights API overview](../observability/api/overview.md), and for a complete list of [!DNL Profile] metrics, see the documentation on [available metrics](../observability/api/metrics.md#available-metrics).
+In addition to [!DNL Experience Platform] usage statistics and performance indicators for various [!DNL Platform] functionalities, there are specific profile-related metrics that allow you to gain insight into incoming request rates, successful ingestion rates, ingested record sizes, and more.
+To learn more, begin by reading the [Observability Insights API overview](../observability/api/overview.md), and for a complete list of Real-time Customer Profile metrics, see the documentation on [available metrics](../observability/api/metrics.md#available-metrics).

 ## [!DNL Data governance] and [!DNL Privacy]